abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

   - it's very similar to the [3Sum](#3sum-triplet-sum-to-zero) problem, but instead of checking if the `sum` is equal to `zero`, we check if the `sum` is less than the `target`
   - also, we need to keep track of the `count` of the triplets that satisfy the condition

+    - if the `total` is less than the `target`, then we need to move the `left` pointer to the right to get a larger value, but if we increment it by `1`, we will miss some values that satisfy the condition (between `left` and `right`). so we need to increment it by `right - left` to get all the values that satisfy the condition
     - **Trick here:** -> `right - left` is the number of triplets that satisfy the condition, because by common scene, we want the total to stay lower than the target, and we know that `left` is larger than all the values to the left of it, so all the values between `left` and `right` will satisfy the condition.

       ```py